 The programme is not a fund to which organisations and individuals can apply.

-CDIP funding decisions also give priority to leveraging off existing, big events where multiple activities can be clustered by taking a New Zealand Inc approach, rather than smaller one-off events.
+CDIP funding decisions also give priority to instances where multiple activities, can be clustered around existing, big events, rather than smaller one-off events.

 CDIP funds support the presentation of New Zealand cultural activities in the selected region.
-Funding support may included include costs associated with publicity, media, catalogues, translations and administrative support.
+Funding support may include costs associated with the cultural activity itself and with publicity, media, catalogues, translation, project management and hosting costs.